vivienldy/final-project/README.md

 #### Introduction
 - What motivates your project?
+I accidentally saw this wonderful project when searching for final project idea.
+Considering it would be nice to combine terrian and cool moving effect together, I think it would be nice to recreate the moving terrian.
+And the rendering seems so nice.
+It would be nice to know more about material and rendering with Houdini.

 #### Goal
 - What do you intend to achieve with this project?
+Continue get familiar with Houdini.
+There are a lot of Houdini nodes that I still don't know about.
+By watching the tutorials and finishing this final project.
+I hope to get to know more functions in Houdini and maybe know more about rendering with Houdini.

 #### Inspiration/reference:
 - You must have some form of reference material for your final project.
 Your reference may be a research paper, a blog post, some artwork, a video, another class at Penn, etc.